tony612/the-zen-of-elixir/README.md

 # Contributing

-Please provide a link for an item and introduction describing the reason to post it and the resource itself.
+Please provide a link and a summary describing why it's important knowledge for Elixir programmers.